Zarah Sultana: 2024–present, Independent and Your Party

+In November 2025, it was reported that she had "voluntarily left the Independent Alliance and the Your Party stewarding group" on 18 September 2025, the date that she launched the first Your Party membership portal.
+She has said that she was "excluded".

+On 18 November 2025, she became Your Party's first MP in the House of Commons.

+In February 2026, following the arrest of Andrew Mountbatten-Windsor on suspicion of misconduct in public office, Sultana called for the abolition of the monarchy, a position she has held since at least November 2025.

+In April 2026 she was named for refusing to leave the chamber after being ordered to do so by the speaker, Lindsay Hoyle.
+Hoyle had asked her to leave the House of Commons after she called Starmer a "bare-faced liar" for stating he was unaware that Peter Mandelson had failed a security vetting at the time he appointed Mandelson US ambassador.
+Lee Anderson was expelled from the same session after he also called Starmer a liar in relation to Starmer's statement about his appointment of Mandelson.

 Recognition

 In March 2022 Sultana received an MP of the Year Award from the Patchwork Foundation, celebrating her work championing "underrepresented and disadvantaged communities across the UK."
 She also presented the Campaigner of the Year award at the PinkNews Awards to Nemat Sadat, an Afghan-American queer activist and novelist.

 Also in 2022, a photograph of Sultana featured in the Creative Connections Coventry exhibition at the Herbert Art Gallery and Museum in Coventry, which celebrated cultural and political figures with connections to the city.
 In 2023 she was nominated for a "Backbencher of the Year" award by the public relations firm Pagefield, and shortly afterwards she received a "Coventry Legends Award" by Coventry United Women's Football Club in recognition of her work "as a committed champion of Coventry" and "for being an amazing female role model."